pedromussi1/pedromussi1.github.io/README.md

 ### FingerCounter
   * **Repository:**  https://github.com/pedromussi1/MyMovieList
-  * **Description:** The goal of this project was to create a web application similar to MyAnimeList or Letterboxd, where user can have a profile filled with movie titles and their ratings for each title.
-I used datasets from Kaggle to populate a table in my database and used this database of available movies for the user to choose from and add to their respective list.
+  * **Description:** The goal of this project was to develop a program that used AI to rcognize fingers through feedback of webcamera and determine how many fingers were up.
+The way this worked was by identifying points in each finger and using they x and y value to determine if they were up or down.
-  * **Tools:**  PostgreSQL, Express.js, React, Node.js, Kaggle, Visual Studio Code
+  * **Tools:**  Python, Mediapipe, OpenCV, PyCharm

 </div>
 <br>